kontent-ai/delivery-sdk-js/README.md

     .subscribe(response => console.log(response));
 ```

-## Rxjs

-Library is build with `rxjs`, however you can use this library without `rxjs` dependencz and use Promises.
-For this reason `rxjs` is marked as an optional dependency.
-See [rxjs demo](https://github.com/Enngage/KenticoCloudDeliveryTypeScriptSDK/blob/major-version-node-js-support/demo/umd-rxjs/index.html) and [promise demo](https://github.com/Enngage/KenticoCloudDeliveryTypeScriptSDK/blob/major-version-node-js-support/demo/umd-promise/index.html) to see  examples of usage.

 ## Browser & Node.js support

 Both browser & node.js are supported by this library.
 However, due to some differences (especially around parsing HTML) library uses `parse5` to parse HTML in node.js environment and DOM in browsers.
 Since `parse5` is relatively bulky library, we are shipping a browser only UMD package without this dependency to keep the library size to a minimum.